Airline Military Boarding Policies: United, American, Delta, & More

 Learn how to apply on our partner's secure site

-- Earn 3x points per $1 spent on Southwest purchases
+• Earn 4 points per $1 spent on Southwest Airlines(R) purchases, including flights, inflight, and Southwest gift cards.

 United Airlines